russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 And remember, you don’t have to do it alone.
 There’s a whole community of entrepreneurs out there who’ve been where you are.
 Connect with them.
 Learn from them.
 Support each other.

 As you can see, starting a business without huge amounts of startup capital is entirely possible.
-Bootstrapping is very common these days, and with plenty of hard work and effort, it can lead to amazing places, whether you leverage the power of crowdfunding platforms or take another route.
+Bootstrapping is very common these days, and with plenty of hard work and strategic thinking, it can lead to amazing places, whether you leverage crowdfunding platforms or take another route.

 Headway summaries

-If you're ready to dive deeper into this, I've got something for you.
+If you’re ready to dive deeper into this, I’ve got something for you.
 Head over to the Headway app.
-We have summaries of game-changing books like 'Side Hustle' by Chris Guillebeau and all the other books I mentioned.
-It's like a cheat code for success.
+We have summaries of game-changing books like ‘Side Hustle’ by Chris Guillebeau, ‘The $100 Startup,’ ‘The Lean Startup,’ and ‘Zero to One’ — all the books I mentioned and more.
+It’s like a cheat code for success.
 You can get years of entrepreneurial wisdom condensed into bite-sized chunks that you can actually use in just 15 minutes of reading or listening.

 4.7